jzombie/rich-cms/md-content/Resume.md

 *Mar 2022 - Jul 2023 | 1 yr 5 mos*
 Toronto, Ontario, Canada | Remote

-- Helped drive increased revenue, user engagement, and retention by building out a price alert system, which comprised of several Docker-based microservices using a Firebase backend.
-- Integrated translation by adding i18next into the React website, including building some tooling to automate part of the translation process, ensuring our language tokens were consistent, and not duplicated, across all languages, and that 100% of them were incorporated into the site.
+- Built a desktop & mobile price alert system, using Firebase, which increased revenue, user engagement, and retention.
+- Helped increase global usability by adding i18next, and wrote some tooling to help our developers manage the translations easier, including auto-removing non-utilized translations, and syncing translation keys across languages.
 - Strengthened team security by implementing 1Password integrations across a significant portion of our development stack.
-- Ported the AlphaPoint (crypto exchange platform) SDK to TypeScript, documenting the process and adding extensive unit tests.
-We originally had multiple implementations of the AlphaPoint connector, across mobile, web, and various backend services, and this approach helped unify that.
+- Made development life easier by porting AlphaPoint’s (crypto exchange platform) SDK to TypeScript, documenting the process and adding extensive unit tests.
+Prior to this switch, our backend services and web/mobile apps had ad-hoc implementations.
-- Ported our TypeScript API SDK into Python and also wrote example authenticators, with unit tests, in Ruby and PHP.
+- Ported our own TypeScript API SDK into Python, Ruby, and PHP, and wrote a common test interface to ensure feature parity across languages.
-- Fostered a collaborative and supportive team environment by always trying to help a team member in need.

-**Skills:** React.js · Python · i18n · TypeScript · Firebase Cloud Messaging · WebSocket · Docker · NodeJS · React Native
+**Skills:** git, React, React Native, i18n, TypeScript, Firebase Cloud Messaging, WebSocket, Docker, Node.js

 ---

 ### Full Stack Developer
 **Nation Safe Drivers - Contract**
 *Aug 2021 - Dec 2021 | 5 mos*
-Remote
+Ft.
+Lauderdale, Florida, United States | Remote

+- Integrated i18next translation services and built additional tooling to automate the translation file generation process, using an Azure backend.
 - Helped build an automated invoice scanning and parsing system by forking Microsoft’s OCR Form Tools package and writing a custom adapter for our React-based use case.
-- Integrated i18next translation services and built additional tooling for that workflow to automate the translation process, using an Azure backend.
-- Wrote an SVG country map parser, which took maps of countries downloaded from Wikipedia and integrated the ability to dynamically add text and style overrides on each region, including mouse/touch event support for each respective region.
+- Wrote an SVG-based country map parser, which took maps of countries downloaded from Wikipedia and parsed out regions to make them interactive (such as hovering over a region, making it highlight, and showing various metrics as an overlay on the SVG itself).
-- Helped other team members with any support requests they had for their own projects.

-**Skills:** JavaScript · React.js · i18n · Apollo GraphQL · Git · Microsoft Azure · NodeJS
+**Skills:** git, JavaScript, React, i18n, Apollo GraphQL, Microsoft Azure, Node.js

 ---

 ### Full Stack Developer
 **Synzi - Contract**
-*Jan 2020 - Feb 2021 | 1 yr 2 mos*
+*Jan 2020 - Feb 2021 | 14 mos*
-Remote

-- Helped the company financially, by implementing a critical piece of software that would fulfill one of our largest contractual obligations.
-This involved constructing a WebRTC bridge integrating live, video-based translation services into our own telehealthcare calls.
-The translation service did not originally have a WebRTC connector, and my bridge fixed that gap.
+Ft.
+Lauderdale, Florida, United States | Remote

+- Helped the company fulfill a B2B contractual obligation by writing a WebRTC to SIP bridge, which enabled live translators to join healthcare calls from outside of our network.
-- Transitioned our telecommunications platform from Jitsi to Twilio, ensuring a seamless user experience, in the peak of the Covid crisis.
+- Transitioned our telecommunications platform from Jitsi to Twilio, ensuring a seamless user experience, at the peak of the Covid crisis.
-- Actively participated in the decision to use a mono-repo, and/or sharable modules, for sharing code between our multiple frontend and mobile apps.
-- We were incentivized to move fast and PRs never sat in code review for more than 15 minutes before someone (such as me) was looking at them.

-**Skills:** JavaScript · React.js · Github · Linux · Apollo GraphQL · WebRTC · Git · Docker · Socket.io · Twilio
+- Improved frontend developer experience for our team by writing a custom adapter for GraphQL, using a Socket.io bridge, to pipe in events not natively supported by GraphQL (this was a request from our team lead).

+**Skills:** git, JavaScript, React, Apollo GraphQL, Socket.io, Twilio

 ---

 ### Full Stack Developer
 **Florida Blue - Contract**
 *Oct 2019 - Jan 2020 | 4 mos*
-Remote
+Jacksonville, Florida, United States | Remote

-- Helped solve a data ingression issue by building a Swiss-army-like Python library for converting JSON, CSV, and XML files to various formats, using some constraints that were specific to our particular system.
+- Built a portion of a data ingression pipeline that converted JSON, CSV, and XML files from and to a specific format, within the constraints of our system.
-- Helped support our React frontend developers to make the transition to hooks, from the older, class-based style.
+- Helped support our React frontend developers, and took on projects outside of the required scope of work.

-**Skills:** JavaScript · React.js · Python · Git
+**Skills:** git, JavaScript, React, Python

 ---

 ### Full Stack Developer
-**SoundBite Inc. - Contract**
+**SoundBite - Contract**
-*Dec 2017 - Oct 2019 | 1 yr 11 mos*
+*Oct 2017 - Oct 2019 | 1 yr 11 mos*
-Miami, FL - Remote
+Miami, Florida, United States | Remote

-- Crafted a cutting-edge audio app transforming voice commands into instant messaging, allowing users to effortlessly dispatch audio notes by uttering the recipient’s name.
-This breakthrough was powered by sophisticated NLP algorithms and robust real-time communication frameworks, streamlined through deployments on Google Cloud and Digital Ocean, ensuring a seamless and secure user experience.

-**Skills:** JavaScript · React.js · Python · Linux · WebRTC · Git · WebSocket · Docker · NodeJS · Socket.io
+- Lead the team on the transition to using WebRTC in our voice messaging app.
+- Created an API that determined who a user was speaking to and identified the recipient, if any, in the response.
+- Made many, many prototypes and participated in hundreds of hours of design discussions.

+**Skills:** git, WebRTC, Socket.io, React, Node.js, TypeScript

 ---

 ### UI / API Developer
-**Akira Technologies, Inc - Contract**
+**Akira Technologies - Contract**
 *Oct 2018 - May 2019 | 8 mos*
-Washington DC-Baltimore Area - Remote
+Washington DC-Baltimore Area, United States | Remote

-- Facilitated the creation of a pioneering Identity Governance and Administration as a Service (IGAaaS) platform for the Centers for Medicare & Medicaid Services (CMS), streamlining the integration of diverse third-party APIs.
-Transitioned from a UI-centric role to a pivotal backend development position, adapting to team needs by employing React for API demonstrations and innovating a Node.js-based database for efficient JSON file management.
-This approach drastically cut down the manual effort in modifying data formats across numerous files.
-Actively engaged in refining project documentation alongside business analysts and played a key role in the hiring process for new Node.js developers.
-Key technologies harnessed included Linux, Git, Docker, Node.js, JavaScript, Express, React, and AWS (EC2), significantly contributing to the project’s success and operational efficiency.

-**Skills:** JavaScript · React.js · Linux · Git · NodeJS
+- Developed API endpoints for the Identity Governance and Administration as a Service (IGAaaS) platform for the Centers for Medicare & Medicaid Services (CMS).
+- Collaborated with business analysts to refine and enhance project documentation.
+- Played a crucial role in the hiring process for new Node.js developers, strengthening the team, leading them to adopt TypeScript.
+- Contributed significantly to the project’s overall success and operational efficiency.

+**Skills:** git, JavaScript, React, Node.js, Express

 ---

 ### Full Stack Developer
 **CMS Website Services - Full-time**
 *Feb 2016 - Nov 2017 | 1 yr 10 mos*
-Raleigh-Durham, North Carolina Area - Remote
+Raleigh-Durham, North Carolina, United States | Remote

-- Supported marketing initiatives by developing a web-scraper Docker microservice, leveraging Linux, PHP, JavaScript, and Node.js to extract industry verticals, contact information, and "About" pages from millions of websites, enhancing our data collection for targeted campaigns.
-Simplified back-office operations by creating a system that automatically adjusts scanned documents to the correct orientation, improving document handling efficiency.
-Additionally, I utilized the AWS EC2 API to construct a PHP and JavaScript-based service for server provisioning and management, facilitating smoother operations in our cloud infrastructure.

-**Skills:** JavaScript · PHP · Linux · MySQL · Git · Docker
+- Simplified back-office operations by developing a utility that took a stream of scanned documents and auto-corrected their orientation.
+- Developed a website scraper that parsed out industry verticals, contact information, and “about” pages from millions of websites, for targeted ad campaigns.
+- Wrote an AWS EC2 API integration to configure and launch new remote virtual machines from a UI panel.

+**Skills:** git, Linux, Docker, MySQL, JavaScript, PHP

 ---

 ### Internet Researcher
 **Appen - Part-time**
 *Sep 2015 - Dec 2016 | 1 yr 4 mos*
-San Francisco, CA - Remote
+San Francisco, California, United States | Remote

 - Researched and formulated data to help make online experiences better for everyone.